estevaofv/ioTank/README.md

 <img class='img-responsive' src="https://www.objectsyndicate.com/wp-content/uploads/2017/11/IMAG0343-2.jpg">

 ## Build instructions
-Order PCB using 'Gerber' files provided or contact us and we can sell you some we have extras.
+- Order PCB using 'Gerber' files provided or contact us and we can sell you some, we have extras.
-Place components into the PCB as labeled and solder.
+- Place components into the PCB as labeled and solder.
-Flash 'update firmware' with the windows flasher via USB or Android flasher with an OTC cable.
+- Flash 'update firmware' with the windows flasher via USB or Android flasher with an OTC cable.

 [![ioTank Video](https://img.youtube.com/vi/0ql7znY6Asc/0.jpg)
 ](https://www.youtube.com/watch?v=0ql7znY6Asc&start=45)